-Light-based therapies are increasingly popular in wellness, skincare, et gestion de la douleur.
+Light-based therapies are increasingly popular in wellness, soins de la peau, et gestion de la douleur.
 Two common types are thérapie par la lumière rouge (RLT) et thérapie infrarouge (IRT).
 While they may seem similar, they have different mechanisms, avantages, and ideal uses.

 Understanding the Difference